 5.—(1) Regulations 6 to 13 shall have effect with a view to protecting persons against a risk to their health, whether immediate or delayed, arising from exposure to substances hazardous to health except—

-(a)where and to the extent that the following Regulations apply, namely[...]
+- where and to the extent that the following Regulations apply, namely[...]

 - (iii) the Control of Asbestos at Work Regulations 2002(3);

-While asbestos isn't covered by the COSHH regulations, it is mentioned, and the reason for its exclusion is that another set of regulations apply, the Asbestos at Work Regulations (more on that later).
+So while asbestos isn't covered by the COSHH regulations, it is mentioned within COSHH.
+And the reason for its exclusion is that another set of regulations apply instead.

 The COSHH Regulations place a duty on employers to carry out COSHH assessments for any hazardous substances their workforce may be exposed to.
 Asbestos is a hazardous substance when it is disturbed and in dust form.

-Regulation 5 of the COSHH regulations states that the requirement to carry out COSHH assessments (among other COSHH requirements) does not apply to asbestos.
+But we have just seen that asbestos is excluded from regulations 6-13 of the COSHH regulations.
+Regulation 5 of the COSHH regulations state that the requirement to carry out COSHH assessments (among other COSHH requirements) does not apply to asbestos.

-Asbestos is so important, it has its own regulations and the duties and requirements relating to asbestos are covered under this specific legislation, the Control of Asbestos at Work Regulations.
+Asbestos is such a serious health hazard that it has its own regulations - the Control of Asbestos at Work Regulations.
+The duties and requirements relating to asbestos are covered under this specific legislation, instead of the broader COSHH regulations.